-One way to search for the impact of AGN on their host galaxies is to look for outflows or highly disturbed gas in the interstellar medium (ISM).
-Here, we will follow \citet{Harrison+24} and refer to "outflows" as the ISM gas that is carried by various driving mechanisms and "winds" to describe the launching mechanism associated with accretion disks.
+One way to search for the impact of AGNs on their host galaxies is to look for outflows or highly disturbed gas in the interstellar medium (ISM).
+In this paper, we follow \citet{Harrison+24} and refer to ``outflows'' as the ISM gas that is carried by various driving mechanisms and use ``winds'' to describe the launching mechanism associated with accretion disks.
 Outflows are observed in different gas phases, such as ionized \citep{Crenshaw+10,Fiore+17,Kakkad+20,Riffel+23,Falcone+24,Tozzi+24,Liu+24,Gatto+24}, neutral \citep{Rupke+05,Morganti+05,Allison+15,Perna+19, Baron+21,Davies+24}, and molecular gas \citep{Cicone+12,Fiore+17,Fluetsch+18,Burillo+21,Ramos-Almeida+22,Lamperti+22,Riffel+23,Zhong+24,Bianchin+24,Costa-Souza+24,Holden+24}.
-AGN outflows have been identified in different gas phases by analyzing the kinematics and we can explore their driving mechanism.
-In radiatively efficient AGN (such as quasars), we can have different types of mechanisms driving the outflows, including radiation pressure, winds associated with the accretion disks, and, low power collimated jets that could couple to the gas.
-In fact, several studies have now explored the interplay between ionized gas and radio emission in quasars \citep{Zakamska+14,Hwang+18,Liao+19,Girdhar+22,Ulivi+24}, and also in low-luminosity AGN \citep{Riffel+14,Woo+16,Venturi+21,Peralta+23,Hermosa+24}.
-Thus, in high accretion rate systems (like quasars), the effect of radio emission has historically been underestimated in feedback studies, it may act as a key mechanism driving outflows, and consequently, play a more significant role in AGN feedback than initially considered.
+AGN outflows have been identified in different gas phases by analyzing the kinematics, and we can explore their driving mechanism.
+In radiatively efficient AGNs (such as quasars), we can have different types of mechanisms driving the outflows, including radiation pressure, winds associated with the accretion disks, and low power collimated jets that could couple to the gas.
+In fact, several studies have explored the interplay between ionized gas and radio emission in quasars \citep{Zakamska+14,Hwang+18,Liao+19,Girdhar+22,Ulivi+24} and in low-luminosity AGNs \citep{Riffel+14,Woo+16,Venturi+21,Peralta+23,Hermosa+24}.
+Thus, in high accretion rate systems (such as quasars), the effect of radio emission has historically been underestimated in feedback studies.
+It may act as a key mechanism driving outflows and consequently play a more significant role in AGN feedback than initially considered.